louispool/deskpi-super6c/README.md

 - [The DIY Life: Turing Pi 2 Cluster](https://www.the-diy-life.com/raspberry-pi-cm4-cluster-running-kubernetes-turing-pi-2/)

-# Step 1: Assemble the Board
+# 1. Board Assembly

 Assembly is described on the DeskPi Super6c's [github page](https://github.com/DeskPi-Team/super6c#how-to-assemble).

-# Step 2: Install the OS
+# 2. OS Installation

 There are several ways we can install the OS to the Compute Modules (CM4) on the DeskPi Super6c, depending on whether the CM4 has eMMC storage or not.
 For the most part, we will be using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool to flash the OS to the CM4's.